Apollo 8: In popular culture

 Apollo 8's historic mission has been depicted and referred to in several forms, both documentary and fiction.
 The various television transmissions and 16 mm footage shot by the crew of Apollo 8 were compiled and released by NASA in the 1969 documentary Debrief: Apollo 8, hosted by Burgess Meredith.
 In addition, Spacecraft Films released, in 2003, a three-disc DVD set containing all of NASA's TV and 16 mm film footage related to the mission, including all TV transmissions from space, training and launch footage, and motion pictures taken in flight.
 Other documentaries include "Race to the Moon" (2005) as part of season 18 of American Experience and In the Shadow of the Moon (2007).
-Apollo's Daring Mission aired on PBS' Nova in December 2018, marking the flight's 50th anniversary.

-Apollo 8 serves as character development in the 1995 film Apollo 13, in which Jim Lovell is motivated to walk on the Moon by his Apollo 8 experience and later disappointed to be so near the surface twice without walking on it.
+The 1994 album The Songs of Distant Earth by Mike Oldfield uses the Anders' reading for the cut "In The Beginning".

 Parts of the mission are dramatized in the 1998 miniseries From the Earth to the Moon episode "1968".
 The S-IVB stage of Apollo 8 was also portrayed as the location of an alien device in the 1970 UFO episode "Conflict".
 Apollo 8's lunar orbit insertion was chronicled with actual recordings in the song "The Other Side", on the 2015 album The Race for Space, by the band Public Service Broadcasting.

-In the credits of the animated film Free Birds (2013) a newspaper front page about the Apollo 8 mission is doctored to read: "As one of the most turbulent, tragic years in American history drew to a close, millions around the world were watching and listening as the Apollo 8 astronauts – Frank Gobbler, Jim Snood, and Bill Wattles – became the first turkeys to orbit another world."

-A documentary film, First to the Moon: The Journey of Apollo 8 was released in 2018.

-The choral music piece Earthrise by Luke Byrne commemorates the mission.
-The piece was premièred on January 19, 2020, by Sydney Philharmonia Choirs at the Sydney Opera House.
+In fiction

+Kristine Kathryn Rusch's 2007 novella "Recovering Apollo 8" is set in an alternate timeline where the Apollo 8 malfunctioned and overshoot the Moon's orbit.
+The plot revolves around attempts made between 2007 and 2068 (of that timeline) to recover the lost spacecraft and its crew.